-- Revegetation through grants and advocacy, Council has worked with and supported community groups, such as Western Port Catchment Landcare Network and Emerald Star Bush Partnership, to implement a range of conservation projects (see page 81) - School and kindergarten biodiversity program
+- Revegetation through grants and advocacy, Council has worked with and supported community groups, such as Western Port Catchment Landcare Network and Emerald Star Bush Partnership, to implement a range of conservation projects (see 69). - School and kindergarten biodiversity program Council's biodiversity program was successfully delivered to four primary schools and a range of kindergartens across the shire.
+This was the first year the program has been implemented at kindergartens (see page 69).

-Council's biodiversity program was successfully delivered to four primary schools and a range of kindergartens across the shire.
-This was the first year the program has been implemented at kindergartens (see page 81) - Online indigenous plant guide with easy-tounderstand information and images, Council's new online indigenous plant directory helps residents to learn about and cultivate indigenous plants in their own gardens
+• Online indigenous plant guide - with easy-to-understand information and images, Council's new online indigenous plant directory helps residents to learn about and cultivate indigenous plants in their own gardens.